 - By naturalisation – if you have been resident and/or worked in an EU country for enough time to be able to claim citizenship of that country and by extension, the EU.
 Alternatively, naturalisation can be obtained by marriage to an EU citizen.

-- By investment (also known as a Golden Visas or Passports) – several countries have citizenship by investment programs which will enable the investor to gain citizenship immediately or to gain residency and be eligible to apply for citizenship after a set period of time.
+- By investment (also known as a Golden Visa) – several EU countries have citizenship by investment programs which will enable the investor to gain citizenship immediately or to gain residency and be eligible to apply for citizenship after a set period of time.

 Which EU Countries Allow Citizenship By Descent?